 Set your bills on auto payment.
 Every bill you have should be set up to be automatically paid from your checking account or through a credit card (that you pay off every month).
 Auto payment has been an option for more than a decade.
 The credit card company isn’t going to “drain” your bank account in error.
 If you pay your credit card or cellphone bill late, the fees can add up to $25 or more.
 Can you really afford to take that chance?
 If it’s possible that auto payment is going to lead to an overdraft in your bank account, then you have too many bills.
 You need to cut back your spending.

 Ask for a discount.
 Nearly everything can be negotiated — and that includes prices on appliances, electronics, shoes, even food that’s about to expire.
 Don’t be afraid to ask for a discount.
+If you are eligible for a senior discount, take it.
 The worst thing that can happen is the store clerk says no. If he or she won’t reduce the price, ask for a cash discount.
 You don’t have the cash to buy it?
 In that case, maybe you should just leave the store.

 Change banks.
 People don’t have traditional banking relationships like they did in the 1950s.
 Your ability to borrow money is based on your income and credit score — not whether the banker knows who you are.
 If your bank has no ATMs conveniently located near your home or office, you need to change banks.
 Five bucks a week in ATM fees over a lifetime is a lot of money.
 Do you really want to pay to access your own cash?

 You are who you associate with.
 If you’re surrounded by people who waste money, it’s hard to break out of the wasteful mindset.
 Enlist the help of someone thrifty.
 Everybody knows one.
 Even if it’s an acquaintance, make contact.
 They will know every trick in the book and will be more than willing to share.
 Trust me.
 The thrifty are always looking for new like-minded friends because we’re in the minority.